 - Finishing point – High Camp

-- Distance – 9 km
+- Distance – 9 km/5,5 mi

 - Time – 5-6 hours

-- Total ascend – 950 m
+- Total ascent – 950 m

-- Total descend – 950 m
+- Total descent – 950 m

-As I already said Base Camp was closed; due to a lot of snow the route was very dangerous and slippery in fact a couple of days before we arrived a trekkers from Japan had slipped down on the way to Base Camp.
+As I already said Base Camp was closed; due to a lot of snow the route was very dangerous and slippery in fact a couple of days before we arrived a hiker from Japan had slipped down on the way to Base Camp.
 We saw a helicopter looking for him or more likely his body for two days (not sure if they ever found it).
 We decided not to risk besides we didn’t even have crampons or trekking poles.

 Alternative!
 Depending on how long it takes to go all the way to Base Camp and back and how tired you’re you can stay at High Camp or start going down and overnight at Middle Camp or Low Camp, it’ll take you between 1h30min.-2h. to get to one of these places.

+Day 4.
 Option 1.
-Day 4.
-High Camp – Landruk, 12,7 km
+High Camp – Landruk, 13 km/7,8 mi

-High Camp (3550 m) – Middle Camp (3250 m) – Low Camp (2985 m) – Rest Camp (2621 m) – Forest Camp (2459 m) – Landruk (1673 m), 12,7 km/7,8 mi
+Route: High Camp (3550 m) – Middle Camp (3250 m) – Low Camp (2985 m) – Rest Camp (2621 m) – Forest Camp (2459 m) – Landruk (1673 m)

 - Starting point – High Camp